RoyalIcing/RoyalIcing/2023/write-once-integrate-everywhere.md

 JavaScript has attempted to be the universal language that will run everywhere, but I believe its ecosystem is complicated enough that it’s not fit for that purpose.

-Web Assembly shows more promise.
+WebAssembly shows more promise.
 It not only runs in all web browsers today, but can run on all mobile devices, laptops, desktops, and servers.
-In the same way you can give a browser a `<script>` tag and it‘ll download and execute the JavaScript no matter where it is hosted on the internet (that’s how CDNs work), you can download and execute a Web Assembly module on the fly.
+In the same way you can give a browser a `<script>` tag and it‘ll download and execute the JavaScript no matter where it is hosted on the internet (that’s how CDNs work), you can download and execute a WebAssembly module on the fly.

 [vscode]: https://code.visualstudio.com